Intro to Improv Zip Pouches PDF Sewing Pattern

-This document is a paper & ink friendly 12-pages: 7-pages text & color photo instructions + 5-pages of full size pattern pieces.
+This document is a paper & ink friendly 12-pages: 7-pages text (in English) & color photo instructions + 5-pages of full size pattern pieces.

 Sewing Skill Level

 Intermediate - You are comfortable with sewing and have experience with zippers.
 This zipper technique and/or the way of sewing might be new to you, so you should be open to trying new things.

 Dimensions (w x h x d)